daattali/beautiful-jekyll/_drafts/how-to-download-and-install-windows-server-2022.md

 title: How to download and install Windows Server 2022
 DATE:
 subtitle: ''
-metadescription: Find out about Windows Server 2022 download and install in this blog.
+metadescription: Find out about how to download and install Windows Server 2022 and create a Windows Server 2022 VMware template.
-  Learn about some some of the Windows Server 2022 new features.

 ---
 In a world where security is increasingly important along with the adoption of hybrid cloud options, Microsoft recently released Windows server 2022 which builds on these industry requirements to offer a mature and secure platform.
 In this blog, we will discuss how to download and install Windows Server 2022 in VMware.
-We will also touch base on the Windows Server 2022 new features.
+We will also touch base on how to create a Windows Server 2022 template.

 ## Windows Server 2022 hardware requirements